pgpainless/sop-java/README.md

 defines a generic stateless CLI for dealing with OpenPGP messages.
 Its goal is to provide a minimal, yet powerful API for the most common OpenPGP related operations.

+## Modules

+The repository contains the following modules:

-`sop-java` defines a set of Java interfaces describing said API.
+* [sop-java](/sop-java) defines a set of Java interfaces describing the Stateless OpenPGP Protocol.

-`sop-java-picocli` contains a wrapper application that transforms the `sop-java` API into a command line application compatible with the SOP-CLI specification.
+* [sop-java-picocli](/sop-java-picocli) contains a wrapper application that transforms the `sop-java` API into a command line application compatible with the SOP-CLI specification.

 ## Known Implementations